-Interest expense consists of accrued interest expense and amortization of deferred financing costs associated with our credit agreement.
-Interest on our long-term debt changes frequently due to variable interest rate terms, and as a result, our interest expense is expected to fluctuate based on changes in prevailing interest rates.
+Interest expense consists of accrued interest expense and amortization of deferred financing costs associated with our long-term debt.
+Interest on our Term Loan Facility changes frequently due to variable interest rate terms, and as a result, our interest expense is expected to fluctuate based on changes in prevailing interest rates.

-Other expense, net
+Other income (expense), net

-Other expense, net, consists of acquisition costs, partially offset by interest income earned on corporate cash and other miscellaneous income and expense.
+Other income (expense), net, consists of acquisition costs, interest income earned on corporate cash and other miscellaneous income and expense.